-I. Duty Hours: Duty hours are defined all hours spent on scheduled clinical and academic activities, regardless of setting, related to the pharmacy residency program that are required to meet the educational goals and objectives of the program.
-This includes inpatient and outpatient patient care (resident providing care within a facility, a patient's home, or from the resident's home when activities are assigned to be completed virtually); staffing/service commitment; in-house call; administrative duties; work from home activities (i.e., taking calls from home and utilizing electronic health record related to at-home call program); and scheduled and assigned activities, such as committee meetings, classroom time associated with a master's degree for applicable programs or other required teaching activities and health and wellness events that are required to meet the goals and objectives of the residency program.
-Duty hours must be addressed by a well-documented, structured process.

-Duty hours excludes reading, studying, and academic preparation time (e.g. presentations, journal clubs, closing knowledge gaps); travel time (e.g., to and from work); and hours that are not scheduled by the residency program director or a preceptor.

-II.
-Moonlighting: Moonlighting is defined as voluntary, compensated, work performed outside or within Cabell Huntington Hospital Inc., or any of its related participating sites where the resident is training.
+- I. Duty Hours: all hours spent on scheduled clinical and academic activities, regardless of the setting, related to the pharmacy residency program that are required to meet the educational goals and objectives of the program.
+This includes inpatient and outpatient care (whether provided within a facility, in a patient's home, or virtually from the resident's home), staffing and service commitments, in-house call, administrative duties, work-from-home responsibilities (e.g. taking calls and accessing the electronic health record as part of an at-home call program), and all scheduled or assigned activities such as committee meetings, classroom time for applicable master's programs, required teaching activities, and mandatory health and wellness events necessary to meet the residency program's goals and objectives.
+Duty hours exclude reading, studying, and academic preparation time (e.g. presentations, journal clubs, closing knowledge gaps), travel time (e.g. to and from work), and hours that are not scheduled by the residency program director (RPD) or a preceptor. - II.
+Continuous Duty: assigned duty periods without breaks for strategic napping or resting to reduce fatigue or sleep deprivation. - III.
+Moonlighting: voluntary, compensated, work performed outside or within CHH, or any of its related participating sites where the resident is training.
 These are compensated hours beyond the resident's salary and are not part of the scheduled duty periods of the residency program.